Nina Janz

-I am a postdoctoral research associate in the project Warlux, at the Luxembourg Centre for Contemporary and Digital History at the University of Luxembourg in Digital and War History.
+Until July 2023 I was the Co-PI in the project Warlux “Soldiers and their communities in WWII: The impact and legacy of war experiences” at the Luxembourg Centre for Contemporary and Digital History at the University of Luxembourg in Digital and War History.

 Before, I was involved in the Project in History of Justice.
 As an archivist, I was researching and inventorying relevant documents for the project.
 I analyzed and provided the team with relevant documents and prepares them for the digitalizing and virtual exhibition.